ni/semi-test-library-dotnet/docs/UserGuide/SMUGangPinGroup.md

 > SMUs that also support start and sequence advance triggers can only be part of ganged pin group for sequence mode operations.
 Currently, ganged pin groups can be used in basic voltage and current sequence operations.
 > Channels from different single or multi-channel SMUs can also be ganged.
 In such cases, current share of individual channels should not exceed the current rating of lowest rated SMU channel.
 > There is no restriction on the number of channels ganged.
+> Any number of channels, in any order can be ganged in multi-channel SMUs.

 ### Physical Connections